 Step 1: Download and launch MiniTool ShadowMaker, then click Keep Trial to continue.

-Step 3: Navigate to the Backup page.
+Step 2: Navigate to the Backup page.
 In default, MiniTool ShadowMaker backs up your operating system and chooses the destination automatically.
-But if you want to change the source and destination, you can click Source and Destination.
+But if you want to change the source and destination, you can click SOURCE and DESTINATION.

-Step 4: Click Schedule on the Backup page, then switch it from OFF to ON (it is disabled by default).
+Step 3: Click Options on the Backup page and then Schedule Settings, then switch it from OFF to ON (it is disabled by default).
 You see four schedule settings here: Daily, Weekly, Monthly, and On Event.
 After you finish the schedule setting, remember to click OK to save settings.

-Step 5: After you have confirmed the backup source and backup destination, click Back up Now to start the automatic backup.
+Step 4: After you have confirmed the backup source and backup destination, click Back Up Now to start the automatic backup.

 Then you just need to wait for MiniTool ShadowMaker to finish the operating system backup.